 Grants and other receivables arise in the normal course of business.
+Payment terms for grants and other receivables vary and are based on the underlying agreements.
 The Organization carries its grants and other receivables at cost less an allowance for doubtful accounts, which is estimated based on collection history.
 Grants and other receivables are written off against the allowance when management determines that recovery is unlikely, and the Organization ceases its collection efforts.

-Management determined that an allowance for doubtful accounts was not necessary at June 30, 2019.
+Management determined that an allowance for doubtful accounts was not necessary at June 30, 2020.